ryu878/bybit_simple_moving_average_bot/README.md

 ## Run

-To dun the bot type in console:
+To run the bot type in console:

 <code>python3 bybit_sma_bot.py</code>